AxelIngouf/ConnectFour/README.md

 This was a small project during my studies that I made in C, and later converted in C++ to train my self.
 It uses the SDL2 library and contains a basic decisional AI that predicts players moves.

+The .exe should be available in the ./bin/Debug directory.